 But look at what is happening between Callender and Reid.
 Burning tears of hot fire are shed, the anger searing.
 What these two actors do is textbook – listen, react, accept the vulnerability, play the absolute, unvarnished truth, commit.
 Becker works from a place of such pain, while the vessel of his choices are channeled by the skill of Callender.
 He drives the scene, Reid matching him at every turn.
 Because of this, the audience submits fully to the drama, reaching exhaustion as the scene concludes.

-This conversation is another fine example of the exploration of fathers and sons on the stage, reminiscent of Wilson’s Pulitzer work in “Fences,” between Troy and Cory, even relating to the failed dreams of Arthur Miller’s Willy Loman for his delusional sons in “Death of a Salesman.”
+This conversation is another fine example of the exploration of fathers and sons on the American stage, reminiscent of Wilson’s Pulitzer work in “Fences,” between Troy and Cory, even relating to the failed dreams of Arthur Miller’s Willy Loman for his delusional sons in “Death of a Salesman.”
 Here, Becker has saved his best parenting for just the right moment.
 He pulls no punches in justifying his decisions that shaped a little boy’s own horrendous decision as a young, angry teen.
-And he has no regrets when he held his wife’s hand, as she lay dying in a hospital bed, exhausted and heartbroken at what has become of her son.
+And he has no regrets when he held his wife’s hand as she lay dying in a hospital bed, exhausted and heartbroken at what has become of her son.

 Many of the great dramaturgical touches are magnificent.
 The metaphoric set by designer Kevin August Landesman is a combination of cracking walls and a caged fence, which hovers over these men and their perilous existence.
 And Miller’s sound design functions as a critical character, sweet soul music that expresses beautifully where a character is living in a specific moment.

 While “Jitney” is filled with characters that are at a crossroads, it also passes along undying hope, exemplified by the final call that is answered on the ol’ rotary phone, and the final ride that is scheduled.